-If you look in the mirror and see a lot of extra pounds—particularly if they’re settling around your middle—you may be at a higher risk of getting heart disease.
-But what could a diagonal crease in your earlobe tell you?
+You may be at a higher risk of getting heart disease if you’re overweight or you smoke.
+But what can a diagonal crease in your earlobe tell you?

-Since Frank’s original study in 1973, several more scientists have looked at the potential connection between earlobe creases and CAD.
-Some studies have shown a connection, while others haven’t.
-In 1982, Pasternac and colleagues published a study of 340 patients.
-They found that the earlobe crease was a sign associated with increasing age and CAD.
+Several scientists have looked at the potential connection between earlobe creases and CAD.
+Some studies have shown a correlation, while others haven’t.

-Another study published in 1989 by Kirkham and colleagues studied the bodies of patients who had died from various causes.
-In their study of a little over 300 bodies, the diagonal creases were associated with cardiovascular causes of death.
-“We found a strong association between earlobe creases and a cardiovascular cause of death in men and women after age, height, and diabetes had been controlled for,” the researchers wrote.
+The researchers wrote, “We found a strong association between earlobe creases and a cardiovascular cause of death in men and women after age, height, and diabetes had been controlled for.”

 Other studies have shown different results.
 A study in 1980 showed no significant relationship between ELC and CAD in American Indians.
 This indicates that “Frank’s sign” may not show the same correlation in some ethnic groups.

 Another study of Japanese Americans living in Hawaii also found no connection.

 Enough studies have established a connection between earlobe creases and heart disease that it’s worth taking a wrinkle on your ear seriously.

 A 2011 NYU School of Medicine student review of the studies concluded that ELC predicts CAD more often than traditional risk factors and that it may be useful for identifying patients with the disease.